BiEchi/chipyard/README.md

-## Chipyard Transformer Accelerator
+# Chipyard Transformer Accelerator

-This is a test repo for chipyard greenhands.
+This is a repo for constructing the working environment for developing Gemmini on a local machine.
+Also, if you want to reproduce the code in our paper, following steps here is the easiest method to go.

 ## Environment (Workspace) Construction